amatho/mupen64plus-input-gca/README.md

 1. Follow the first section of [this Dolphin guide](https://nb.dolphin-emu.org/docs/guides/how-use-official-gc-controller-adapter-wii-u/?cr=nb#Installation) to set up your adapter (use Zadig if you are on Windows).

-1. Download the plugin from [the latest release](../../releases/latest).
+1. Download the plugin ZIP from [the latest release](../../releases/latest).

-1. Place the plugin in your Mupen64Plus folder, and select it from your Mupen64Plus frontend.
+1. Extract the plugin into your Mupen64Plus folder, and select it from your Mupen64Plus frontend.

 ## Usage